thenewobjective/thenewobjective.github.io/.drafts/voice-and-style-guide.md

 7. How many distinct metaphor clusters are active in this section?
 Count them.
 If more than two, audit each against the load-bearing test: which one could the argument not survive without?
    Cut or consolidate the rest.

 ---

+## LLM Collaboration Addendum

+This guide is not only descriptive.
+It is operational.
+If an LLM is assisting with drafting or revision, it should treat the following as default working protocol.

+### What to ask for before drafting

+If not already provided in the prompt, request these inputs first:

+1. Working title or thesis sentence.
+2. Target audience level (for example: experienced engineers, mixed technical audience, or general educated readers).
+3. Desired stance type:
+  - Polemical-analytic
+  - Model-building
+  - Expository with light argument
+4. Scope boundaries (what to exclude explicitly).
+5. Required sources or references to include.
+6. Desired draft length range.

+If these are missing and cannot be requested, proceed with conservative defaults and state assumptions at the top of the draft.

+### Default drafting workflow for the assistant

+1. Produce a thesis-first outline.
+2. Verify section order against the canonical spine in this guide.
+3. Draft section openings as explicit claims.
+4. For each technical term, add immediate plain-language payoff.
+5. Insert evidence only where it advances the argument.
+6. Add one serious counterposition before conclusion.
+7. End with a high-resolution conclusion, not repetition.
+8. Run the style and structure quality gates below before presenting output.

+### Hard constraints for generated prose

+1. ASCII punctuation only, except semantically required symbols or proper names.
+2. No em dashes and no double-hyphen em dash substitutes.
+3. No smart quotes.
+4. No decorative metaphor clusters beyond the density ceiling defined earlier.
+5. No section that begins with throat-clearing background when a claim can be stated directly.
+6. No unresolved citation drops.
+Quotes must be engaged in the next sentence.

+### Soft preferences for generated prose

+1. Prefer clear declarative openings over dramatic framing.
+2. Prefer argumentative progression over exhaustive survey.
+3. Prefer one strong analogy to several weak ones.
+4. Prefer edits that tighten logic over edits that increase ornament.

+### Output format contract (for assistant responses)

+When drafting article content, return in this order:

+1. Thesis sentence.
+2. Outline with section claims.
+3. Full draft.
+4. Short self-audit against this guide (5-10 bullets).
+5. Optional revision targets (what to improve next pass).

+When revising existing prose, return in this order:

+1. Change summary by section.
+2. Revised text.
+3. Brief rationale tied to specific rules in this guide.

+### Assistant self-audit checklist

+Before returning output, the assistant should verify:

+1. Introduction states thesis and stakes by paragraph two.
+2. Every section opens with a claim.
+3. Technical terms receive immediate plain-language follow-through.
+4. At least one counterposition is presented and answered fairly.
+5. Section endings either land a point or create productive tension.
+6. Conclusion resolves at a higher level than the introduction.
+7. Metaphor density is within ceiling.
+8. Bullets are used only when content is truly enumerable.
+9. Citations function as conversation partners, not authority shields.
+10. Final sentence lands cleanly.

+### Failure modes to avoid (common LLM drift)

+1. Generic consultant prose that sounds correct but says little.
+2. Endless hedging that hides the thesis.
+3. Rhetorical aggression substituting for argument.
+4. Historical name-dropping without argumentative integration.
+5. Summary conclusion that introduces no sharpened claim.
+6. Repetition of the same point across adjacent sections with new wording only.

+### Quick prompt template for future sessions

+Use or adapt this instruction block:

+"Draft an analytical essay in my established site voice.
+Follow my Voice and Style Guide strictly.
+State the thesis early.
+Use claim-led section openings.
+Pair technical precision with immediate plain-English payoff.
+Keep metaphor density load-bearing and limited.
+Engage one strong counterposition fairly.
+End with a sharpened conclusion that changes judgment, not a recap.
+Keep punctuation ASCII-safe and avoid em dashes."

+### Escalation policy for uncertain cases

+If uncertain about voice or scope, the assistant should ask 1 to 3 focused questions.
+If response latency matters, proceed with explicit assumptions and mark them clearly so they can be corrected in the next pass.

+---